Ottolio/DSND_capstone_Sparkify_2022/README.md

 ### Supervised-learning classification algorithms

-The followign algorithms were used
+The following algorithms were used
    1) Logistic Regression
    2) Random Forest
    3) Gradient-Boosted Trees